Gene-Barker/Gene-Barker/README.md

 - Java

 ## Education
-- Currently Studying Computer Science with Intergrated Masters at Keele University
+- Currently in My First Year of Studying Computer Science with Intergrated Masters at Keele University

 ### A Levels
 - Computer Science